junhaoliao/ReCrossy-Road/README.md

 WE, the creators of "ReCrossy Road" did not design the sprites used, neither do we own the rights to authorise any distribution of Hipster Whale's work.

-The data below should only be used for the project "ReCrossy Road" in ECE243 at the University of Toronto, Canada.
+The graphical data should only be used for the project "ReCrossy Road" in ECE243 at the University of Toronto, Canada.
-We are against any non-academic distributions of the data below, especially of commercial purpose.
+We are against any non-academic distributions of the graphical data , especially of commercial purpose.